elbakerino/js-dev-starter/README.md

     - or requires separate webpack entrypoints with route-to-used-entrypoints mapping
 - ❌ unlimited Servers, unlimited Apps, unlimited packages
     - requires e.g. `lerna` style independent handling of `package-lock.json` in nested projects and multi-webpack config setup
+    - e.g. [`content-ui`](https://github.com/control-ui/content-ui) has such a setup, using manual locking for servers, dev with `ts-node` instead of `babel`, *but without separating the apps dependencies atm.*

 > the correct handling of `package-lock.json` per deployable server is a requirement, but with workarounds, like locking the respective package extra in CI, which isn't the best practice